-- 7.2.1 Number of Devices The Tribe may offer no more than Two Thousand Gaming Devices combined for all Facilities. - 7.2.2 Transferability of Devices The Gaming Enterprise, or any Licensee, is prohibited from selling, renting or lending Gaming Devices to any Person without prior written approval of the Tribal Commission.
+- 7.2.1 Number of Devices - (1) The Tribe may offer no more Class III Gaming Devices, combined for all Class III Gaming Facilities, than are authorized in accordance with the Compact. - (2) The Tribe may offer Class II Gaming in accordance with this Code, the IGRA and NIGC Regulations. - 7.2.2 Transferability of Devices The Gaming Enterprise, or any Licensee, is prohibited from selling, renting or lending Gaming Devices to any Person without prior written approval of the Tribal Commission. - 7.2.3 Transportation of Devices Transportation of a Gaming Device to or from the gaming facility within California is permissible only if:

-- 7.2.3 Transportation of Devices Transportation of a Gaming Device to or from the Gaming Facility within California is permissible only if: - (1) The Tribal Commission has issued a permit to transport the Device; and - (2) The Tribal Commission has provided at least ten (10) days notice to the local County Sheriff; and - (3) The final destination of the Device is a gaming facility of any tribe in California with a Tribal/State Compact; or - (4) The final destination is in a state or country whereby the Device is otherwise legal; or - (5) The final destination is located in California for the purpose of testing, repair or storage by a Person that is licensed by the State Gaming Agency. - 7.3 Gaming Device Technical The technical standards for Gaming Devices shall adhere to standards that meet the Minimum Internal Control Standards as issued by the NIGC.
+- (1) The Tribal Commission has issued a permit to transport the Device; and - (2) The Tribal Commission has provided at least ten (10) days' notice to the local County Sheriff; and - (3) The final destination of the Device is a gaming facility of any tribe in California with a Tribal/State compact; or - (4) The final destination is in a state or country whereby the Device is otherwise legal; or - (5) The final destination is located in California for the purpose of testing, resting or storage by a Person that is licensed by the State Gaming Agency. - 7.3 Gaming Device Technical Standards The technical standards for Gaming Devices shall adhere to standards that meet the Minimum Internal Control Standards as issued by the NIGC and any regulations adopted by the Tribal Commission.